a2roger/backup/w4_data/readme.md

 To better understand how to load and process data, let's visualize a piece of computer code as abstract fields of brackets.
 Try following these steps:

+1. Add an extension or configure your browser to allow CORS access (see above).
+2. Copy the `text` sketch as a starting place.
-1. Load some public source code from GitHub.
+3. In your copy, load some public source code from GitHub.
 For example, [`main.js`](https://github.com/processing/p5.js/blob/main/src/core/main.js) is the main module for p5.js.
-2. Create a loop to iterate through each character in the string of code (stored in the String `all` if you use the minimal text demo as starter code).
+4. Create a loop to iterate through each character in the string of code (stored in the String `all` if you use the minimal text demo as starter code).
     - `all.length` will give the total number of characters
     - `all.charAt(i)` will return the character at a position in the string
-3. In your loop, add a condition to only render the character using the `text()` function when the character is a bracket (square, round, curly).
+5. In your loop, add a condition to only render the character using the `text()` function when the character is a bracket (square, round, curly).
-4. You'll have to keep track of the x and y position, similar to the temperature demo below.
+6. You'll have to keep track of the x and y position, similar to the temperature demo below.
-5. Tweak the spacing of characters, their fill colour (with transparency), and the size of you canvas (try it tall and thin like a print).
+7. Tweak the spacing of characters, their fill colour (with transparency), and the size of you canvas (try it tall and thin like a print).
-6. You can make this "paint" the characters over time by tracking the current character position in a global variable and incrementing it each frame (which might be pretty slow) or write a loop in draw to look at 100 characters or so each frame.
+8. You can make this "paint" the characters over time by tracking the current character position in a global variable and incrementing it each frame (which might be pretty slow) or write a loop in draw to look at 100 characters or so each frame.

 # Tabular Data